bryanwweber/orbital-mechanics-notes/chapters/the-orbit-equation/orbital-nomenclature.md

 ## Periapsis and Apoapsis

-For the four conical orbits, the true anomaly is defined with $\nu=0$ pointing along the apse line, or the eccentricity vector.
+For the four conical orbits, the true anomaly is defined with $\nu=0$ pointing along the apse line or the eccentricity vector.

 :::::{tab-set}
 ::::{tab-item} Ellipse